What places can I sell my used furniture?

 Waiting time - You may have to wait weeks or even months for your furniture to sell before receiving a payout

-Less flexibility - you don’t get to set the price as the resale company does this based on what value they deem your furniture to have
+Less flexibility - you don’t get to set the price as offers are based on what value your furniture is deemed to have

 How urgently you require your furniture sold usually determines the price you’re willing to accept for them.
-If you have more time on your hands you may choose a consignment type option.
-Whereas instant payouts favour those who haven’t the time to wait around for their furniture to sell.
+If you’re willing to wait whilst your furniture is sold before receiving payment, you can benefit from higher payouts as a result.
+On the other hand, instant payouts usually favour those who may not have the time to wait for their furniture to sell.

-If neither of these options work for you, you can find other places you can sell used furniture.
+If neither of these options work for you, there are other places you can sell used furniture.

-Pearlly will value your furniture and offer you a fixed price for them before collecting them at your convenience.
-Their offers are fixed - which means you’ll be told the exact figure you’ll be paid for your furniture without any hidden fees.
+Pearlly values your furniture and offers fixed prices for them before arranging collection at your convenience.
+Fixed offers mean you’ll know the exact figure you’ll be paid for your furniture without hidden fees.

-Simply send them images of the furniture you’d like to sell & they’ll come back to you with an offer in no time.
+Simply send images of the furniture you’d like to sell and wait for an offer.
 Get a quote now.

 (Sell-it-yourself)

-We know these to be websites or apps where you’re given the freedom to list your used furniture items for sale yourself, in your own time, & to your own taste.
+Websites like Gumtree give you the freedom to list your furniture items for sale yourself, in your own time, & to your own design.

 Register with the website then you’re good to start listing your used furniture.
 You’ll need to create an ad composed of a title, a description, and capture a few quality photos for the eyes of any would-be buyer.
 Doing this means you can put your furniture before a community with a potential reach of thousands in your local community & tens of thousands in your city.